 If you're on the hunt for the best projector, then we're here to help you on your search.

-We've rounded up our top picks from all our projector guides, so if you are on the lookout for anything from the best budget projector all the way to the best projectors for gaming, then you're in luck.
+We've rounded up our top picks from all our projector guides, so if you are on the lookout for anything from the best budget projector all the way to the best projectors for gaming and the best mini projector, then you're in luck.

 For a projector, you're looking for something with good brightness and a high contrast ratio so colours and the overall picture will be vibrant and look the part.